2016 Equal Justice Works Public Interest Awards

 Here are the week’s headlines:

-• Maine Governor proposes public defender system;
+• Maine lawmakers propose state-wide public defender office;

 • Spotlight on Public Service Servants;